Coon song: Characteristics

 Coon songs almost always aimed to be funny and incorporated the syncopated rhythms of ragtime music.
 A coon song's defining characteristic, however, was its caricature of African Americans.
-In keeping with the older minstrel image of blacks, coon songs often featured "watermelon- and chicken-loving rural buffoon[s]".
-However, "blacks began to appear as not only ignorant and indolent, but also devoid of honesty or personal honor, given to drunkenness and gambling, utterly without ambition, sensuous, libidinous, even lascivious."
-Blacks were portrayed as making money through gambling, theft, and hustling, rather than working to earn a living, as in the Nathan Bivins song "Gimme Ma Money":
+In keeping with the older minstrel image of black people, coon songs often featured "watermelon- and chicken-loving rural buffoon[s]".
+However, black people "began to appear as not only ignorant and indolent, but also devoid of honesty or personal honor, given to drunkenness and gambling, utterly without ambition, sensuous, libidinous, even lascivious." black people were portrayed as making money through gambling, theft, and hustling, rather than working to earn a living, as in the Nathan Bivins song "Gimme Ma Money":